NatalieLockyer/Escape/README.md

 Issue with 'Main' sitting half way up the page
 * Spoke with tutor, this was an overflow issue.
 The issue is now resolved.

+Issue with 'pg4text' on mobile device.
+* Will not load at 1rem and is sticking with 1.8rem which is for a larger device.
+Unable to resolve this issue.

 ### Credits